Dog Training Philosophy

 Method of Dog Training:

 Argos Dog Training practices balanced dog training.
-We look to achieve balance between the owner and the dog, in the dog’s environment, and in the dog’s life.
-We balance our time together between teaching the owner and training the dog.
+We look to achieve balance between the owner and the dog in the dog’s environment and in the dog’s life.
+We balance our lesson time between teaching the owner and training the dog.

-To achieve this balance, we teach our dog owners how to reduce latent stress that naturally occurs in a dogs life, how to create structure in the relationship and environment of the dog, how to enhance the relationship between dog and owner, and how to improve communication between dog and owner.
-By doing these things, your dog will start to give you more attention and look to follow your lead.
+To achieve this balance, we teach the dog owner how to reduce the latent stress that naturally occurs in a dog’s life; how to create structure in the relationship and environment of the dog; how to enhance the relationship between dog and owner; and how to improve communication between dog and owner.
+By doing these things, your dog will begin to give you more attention and look to follow your lead.

-To communicate and train your dog we employ all four key concepts of operant conditioning in a disciplined, organized, and fun way.
+To communicate with your dog we employ all four key concepts of operant conditioning in a disciplined, organized, and fun way.

 Our goal in communication is to teach your dog:

-- Doing certain things are really good and will be rewarded
+- Doing certain things is really good and will be rewarded

 - Not doing certain things will cause loss of reward.

-- That it is better to do what you, the owner, asks because your understanding of the environment is better and because you are interested in keeping your dog happy, healthy and balanced.
+- To trust you; it is better to do what you, the owner, asks because your understanding of the environment is better and because you keep your dog’s best interests in mind.

-- There are certain things that you (the dog) cannot do, like being violent to get your way.
+- There are certain things that the dog cannot do, like being violent to get his/her way.

-Argos Dog Training, Inc. has helped thousands of people with their dog problems and to meet their dog training goals by continuing to practice our brand of balanced dog training.
-Argos Dog Training will continue to learn, to refine our human teaching and dog training methods, and teach you practical things that will help you Enjoy Your Dog!!!
+Argos Dog Training, Inc. has helped thousands of people meet their dog training goals and solve their dog problems by continuing to practice our brand of balanced dog training.
+Argos Dog Training continues to learn, to refine our human teaching and dog training methods, and to share the practical things that will help you Enjoy Your Dog!!!

-My suggested approach will vary based on the individual dog and situation.
-The approach will also allow for adjustments as the owner and the dog learn how to better communicate, and as the situation changes and adjustments can be made.
+Our suggested approach will vary based on each individual dog and situation.
+This allows for flexibility; as owner and dog learn how to better communicate, the situation changes and adjustments can be made.

 Dog Training Tools:

-Before starting training, I will discuss with the dog owner any and all tools that we will use.
-We will discuss the proper and responsible use of common dog training tools, how the correct use of each tool affects the training process, the history of the tool, and any health effects that incorrect use of the tool may have on the dog.
-I select training tools based on the dog and the owner.
-I will not use a tool if I do not agree with its use on that dog, or if the owner does not agree with its use.
+Before we start training we’ll discuss any and all methods we use.
+This includes the proper and responsible use of common dog training tools, the correct use, history and intent of the tool, and any health effects that incorrect use of the tool may have on the dog.
+We select training tools based on the dog and the owner.
+We will not use a tool if we do not agree with its use on that dog, or if the owner does not agree with its use.

 The Importance of Owner Instruction:

-Each dog will respond to each person according to the way that person acts toward the dog.
+Each dog responds to an individual according to the way that person acts toward the dog.
 Dog training is useless if your dog listens to the trainer but ignores you.
-Therefore, owner instruction is the most important component of these training programs, ensuring that the training is still effective even when your trainer is not around.
-My method for owner instruction is based on listening to the owner and observing the dog’s behavior around the owner.
-My goals are to help the owner to see and understand the dog’s behavior, and learn how their actions affect that behavior.
+Therefore, owner instruction is the most important component of these training programs, to ensure the training is effective even when your trainer is not around.
+Our method for owner instruction is based on listening to the owner and observing the dog’s behavior around the owner.
+Our goals are to help the owner to see and understand the dog’s behavior, and learn how their actions affect that behavior.
 Once this is accomplished, it becomes easier for the owner to achieve the desired behavior from the dog on a consistent basis.

 Added Benefits of Dog Training: